Face transplant: Self as donor ("face replant")

-The world's first full-face replant operation was on 9-year-old Sandeep Kaur, whose face was ripped off when her hair was caught in a thresher.
-Sandeep's mother witnessed the accident.
+The world's first full-face replant operation was on 9-year-old Sandeep Kaur, whose face was lost to a traumatic injury.
 Sandeep arrived at the hospital unconscious with her face in two pieces in a plastic bag.
 An article in The Guardian recounts: "In 1994, a nine-year-old child in northern India lost her face and scalp in a threshing machine accident.
 Her parents raced to the hospital with her face in a plastic bag and a surgeon managed to reconnect the arteries and replant the skin."
-The operation was successful, although the child was left with some muscle damage as well as scarring around the perimeter where the facial skin was sutured back on.
+The operation was successful, although she was left with some muscle damage as well as scarring around the perimeter where the facial skin was sutured back on.
 Sandeep's doctor was Abraham Thomas, one of India's top microsurgeons.
 In 2004, Sandeep was training to be a nurse.

 In 1996, a similar operation was performed in the Australian state of Victoria, when a woman's face and scalp, torn off in a similar accident, was packed in ice and successfully reattached.